 - WHY: There is a roadmap to guide R&D, right?
 How does the team track delivery against it?
 Frequent missed high-level, roadmap deliverables can be symptomatic of a struggling team.
 BUT, don’t expect long term low-level commitments from the team.
 We are talking roadmap-level here.

 - LOOK FOR: 80-95% roadmap items delivered vs. planned

 How much technical debt exists?

-- WHY: Keeping technical debt to a minimum is key to a healthy long-term business.
+- WHY: Keeping technical debt to a minimum is key to a good long-term business.
 Have the team quantify the technical debt in units of time (like weeks).
 Substantial technical debt may indicate that the team is taking too many shortcuts and not being effective at keeping quality high.
-Poor development choices now can cost much more later.
+Poor development choices now can cost more later.
 Too little technical debt can be (a) a symptom of perfectionism slowing down time to market, or (b) not being critical enough of how the software is built.